kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week05/Week05.md

 Speedup: -1.#IND00
 Efficiency: -1.#IND00
 ```
+### Explanation
+#### OpenMP Vector Operations Example

+The provided C code demonstrates the parallelization of vector addition, subtraction, and multiplication operations using OpenMP.
+The program compares the performance of the parallel version with the serial version and calculates speedup and efficiency.

+#### Overview

+1. **Vector Operations Functions:**
+   - Three functions (`vector_addition`, `vector_subtraction`, `vector_multiplication`) perform element-wise vector operations (addition, subtraction, and multiplication).
+   - Each function is parallelized using `#pragma omp parallel for`.

+2. **Memory Allocation and Initialization:**
+   - Memory is allocated for vectors `a`, `b`, and result vectors (`result_serial` and `result_parallel`).
+   - Vectors `a` and `b` are initialized with values.

+3. **Serial Vector Operations:**
+   - Sequentially performs vector addition, subtraction, and multiplication.
+   - Measures the time taken for serial execution using `omp_get_wtime()`.

+4. **Parallel Vector Operations:**
+   - Parallel execution of vector operations using OpenMP tasks.
+   - Each vector operation is launched as a separate task within a single construct.
+   - Measures the time taken for parallel execution using `omp_get_wtime()`.

+5. **Speedup and Efficiency Calculation:**
+   - Calculates the speedup by comparing the execution times of the serial and parallel versions.
+   - Efficiency is calculated based on the speedup and the number of threads used.

+6. **Results Output:**
+   - Prints the execution times for serial and parallel versions.
+   - Displays the calculated speedup and efficiency.

+7. **Memory Deallocation:**
+   - Frees the memory allocated for vectors.

+## OpenMP Directives

+- `#pragma omp parallel for`: Parallelizes the associated for loop among multiple threads.
+- `#pragma omp parallel`: Creates a parallel region for multithreaded execution.
+- `#pragma omp single`: Specifies that the following code block should be executed by a single thread.
+- `#pragma omp task`: Introduces a task construct, enabling the creation of parallel tasks.

+## Conclusion

+This code provides a practical example of parallelizing vector operations using OpenMP, showcasing the potential speedup and efficiency gains in parallel computation.
+The use of tasks in OpenMP allows for efficient parallelization of independent vector operations, leading to improved performance on multicore architectures.
 ## Q2) Write a parallel program using OpenMP to find sum of N numbers using the following constructs/clauses.
 #### a.
 Critical section
 #### b.
 Atomic